Phileosopher/commonplace/people-conflicts-disagreements.md

 7. If relevant, tell them the consequences you see if they keep doing what they've done, as well as what you want.
 8. Encourage that they carefully consider the matter, then leave it alone.

+Work *very* hard to find "shared facts":

+- You'll often need quite a bit of [awareness](awareness.md) about the situation and how others might be thinking, as well as what you certainly *don't* know.
+- However, if you're aware of what drives a disagreement, you can effectively deflect or defuse *any* conflict, or at the very least mitigate its risks.

 Everyone [disagrees on a hierarchy](http://paulgraham.com/disagree.html):

 1. Refuting the other person's central point(s) ("You're saying this idea, but this idea doesn't work because...").